harry-s-grewal/Pomodoro-Timer/README.md

-# Pomodoro-Timer v 1.1
+# Pomodoro-Timer v 1.2
 This application is a simple desktop Pomodoro timer based in Python.

+## Update log 1.2 -
+Tweaked for optimization, utilized PyGame's timer function to import fewer libraries, fixed an error where final amount of hours is not displayed

-## Update log 1.1 - Added sounds between work and break sessions, as well as a few in other special cases
+## Update log 1.1 -
+Added sounds between work and break sessions, as well as a few in other special cases

 ## Explaination of the Pomodoro Method:
   The Pomodoro method is a well known method of working efficiently without burning out.
     Essentially, a user works for 25 minutes, then takes a 5 minute break.